 - Click Next.

-- Once the installation media is created, close the Media Creation Tool.
+- Once the installation media is created, close to the Media Creation Tool.

-Install 64 bit version of Windows 64 bit
+Install the 64-bit version of Windows 64 bit

 - Restart your PC with the installation media connected and start installing Windows 10.

 - On Windows setup, click Next.

 - As before you had an activated version of Windows 10, you can skip the option if you are prompted to enter a product key.

 - Accept the license agreement and click Next.

 - Select and delete system partitions – usually: Drive 0 Partition 1 and Drive 0 Partition 2.